 Are employees who have COVID-19 or are experiencing COVID-19 symptoms entitled to paid time off?
 What about employees who are recommended to self-quarantine by a doctor or employer due to potential exposure?
 What about employees who need to take time off to care for a family member for reasons related to COVID-19?

 Employees in all of these situations may be entitled to paid time off under their employer’s existing leave program as well as under the federal Families First Coronavirus Response Act (FFCRA), public law 116-127, or a local paid sick leave ordinance.
 The Office of the Illinois Attorney General has issued more detailed guidance on the FFCRA and paid sick leave.

 What should an employer do if an employee reports COVID-19 symptoms or tests positive for COVID-19?

 If an employee reports having any COVID-19 related symptoms, the employer should encourage the employee to contact their health care provider.
-If two or more employees report having COVID-19 related symptoms or test positive for COVID-19, the employer should notify their local health department within 24 hours of being informed of the presence of COVID-19 symptoms or positive test results.
-The employer also should notify employees who have been or may have been exposed, although they must keep the name of the employee confidential.
+If two or more employees report having COVID-19 related symptoms or test positive for COVID-19, the employer must notify their local health department within 24 hours of being informed of the presence of COVID-19 symptoms or positive test results.
+The employer should also conduct contact tracing, notify all employees who were in close contact with the sick employee as soon as possible, and allow those employees to quarantine for 14 days.
+The employer should also notify its employees that there has been a confirmed COVID-19 case in the workplace, while keeping the name of the sick employee confidential.